sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 ## Installation

 This document explains how to install an operating system and some other important software on your Beaglebone Black.

 The aim is to install the following essentials for hybrid audio + physical computing projects:

 * debian (operating system)
 * jack (for audio)
 * supercollider (programming language for audio synthesis)
-* adafruit BBIO library (python library for interfacing with the beaglebone pinouts)
+* adafruit BBIO library (python library for interfacing with the beaglebone pin-ins/outs)
 * pyOSC (python library for communicating via the Open Sound Control protocol)

-Debian will be installed on the SD card from a PC...whilst the other software will be installed from the command line by booting the SD card in the beaglebone and logging in to it remotely via SSH.
-Finally, you may wish to backup your SD card at the end or along the way...for more on this see [the backup tutorial](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/backup.md)
+Debian will be installed on the SD card from a PC, whilst the other software will be installed from the command line by booting the SD card in the beaglebone and logging in to it remotely via SSH.
+As each stage is relatively complex and time-consuming, you may wish to backup your SD card along the way...for more on this see [the backup tutorial](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/backup.md).

 ### Requirements